 It is almost as if the zombie body is the opposite of the vulnerable bodies at risk in mass demonstrations.
 I am thinking about the vulnerability of these bodies during the 2011 uprisings in Tunisia, Syria and Egypt, or the 2013 Gezi Park demonstrations across Turkey.
 These bodies in opposition were always branded as being “un-patriotic” and endangering national security and the national(ist) narrative.
 Often these activists were accused of being foreign agents or complicit in a foreign plot.

 So here again is a dynamic of Othering bodies, setting the one acceptable national(ist) acquiescent body off against the body that is dissenting.
 To follow up on what you said, I guess there is a difference between being a witness to vulnerability and not necessarily embodying or manifesting it.
 Perhaps it is interesting to look at collective and performative initiatives of the early 2000s such as the Spanish shoplifting movement Yomango, which perfected choreographed shoplifting as a social critique.
 The Yomango crew would descend en masse on clothing chains like Bershka or Zara and incorporate elements of mime and dance in their routine.
 In the meantime they had also designed devices to shoplift without getting caught.
 It was tongue-in-cheek, celebratory and very much an in-your-face attack on the unequal distribution of wealth, mass consumerism and Mac jobs.
 All these actions were carefully documented and shared online.
 This is of course well before social media platforms came into play.
 Another example that comes to mind is the German performance collective LIGNA and their public space “radio ballets” – choreographies through which participants are directed collectively over a radio broadcast.
 In these performances LIGNA explores amongst others the boundaries between public and private space, which gestures are deemed permissible or not in these realms and how movement is managed.
 Both Yomango and LIGNA demonstrate a sense of joyous playfulness.
-I wonder whether post-Occupy and post Arab uprisings1010TA: Post-Occupy and post Arab uprisings, I guess would be Black Live Matters which was also present at Standing Rock.
-What is evident here is a non-hegemonic, non-hierarchical, diffused form of organizing.
-It is also informative to note that one of the queer womyn (Patrisse Cullors) that was responsible for initiating BLM is also interested in using theatre as a tool of dynamic and collective transformation.
-In different cities, she (they) has directed and guided individuals from the community towards creating story telling theatre as a way to empower themselves.
-Initially through masterclasses that collect stories while creating a safe space. things have changed in terms of how spectacle and spectatorship operate.
+I wonder whether post-Occupy and post Arab uprisings10 things have changed in terms of how spectacle and spectatorship operate.
 Do you feel choreographed collective actions and movement have changed?

-That gives lots of food for thought, but what seems to have attracted specific attention in the last years, beyond the changing politics and aesthetics that the performances interact with, is the role of spectatorship1111TA: Guess this spectatorship also (or overwhelmingly) occurs online. that you already mentioned.
+That gives lots of food for thought, but what seems to have attracted specific attention in the last years, beyond the changing politics and aesthetics that the performances interact with, is the role of spectatorship11 that you already mentioned.
 That seems to be a key aspect to me in terms of the concepts and practices of non/participation that it draws on.
 This not only relies on how the relationship between arts and activism is conceived of, which is an on-going negotiation that many artists discuss.
 But for example the absence of the body, its stillness and muteness, are used as an active means of protest alongside the mass choreographies and more explosive interventionist movements that you described.
-There is a specific entanglement of activity and passiveness to be observed here on a corporeal level that shows a body in resilience1212TA: It might be interesting to explore Judith Butler’s critic on the word resilience.
-In essence how it is a word used by certain institutions and systems of oppressions as a way to validate their use of force on bodies that are perceived as “resilient”.
-Bodies that will continue to return to activism or do “harm” unless they are violently supressed..
+There is a specific entanglement of activity and passiveness to be observed here on a corporeal level that shows a body in resilience12.
 There is an interesting tension to be observed here: while proving a certain capacity to persist, to re-orientate and endure when experiencing physical or symbolical harm or intrusion, the body seems to be caught, in short, in between romantic ideas of resistance and an affirmative, neoliberal rhetoric of flexibility and adaptability.
 This not only risks to take away the visibility of the body but also its agency.

 On a more general level, I am interested in how the very concepts of being-together and belonging, of standing in for a certain cause that is institutionalized through the body, have developed and range from community-based ideas to different ideas of collectivity, which reflect on the possibility and the boundaries of (physically) acting in a globalized and highly mediatized context and in often temporary and concurrent frameworks of action.

 A good example of stillness and muteness as a manifestation of defiance and resilience would be Turkish artist, dancer and choreographer Erdem Gündüz’ “Standing Man” during the 2013 Gezi Park protests.
 His simple, but incredibly powerful action of standing still for eight hours at Taksim Square and peering at the to be demolished Atatürk Cultural Centre went viral across and beyond Turkey.
 Many copied this action, another nod to the idea of repetition you mentioned earlier.
 It is as if a distributed collective body was formed through all these separate actions.
 Its strength really lies is reducing bodily performance to its most pure and stripped form: presence.
 Gündüz himself has always referred to his action in terms of a protest, not necessarily a performance, however it is interesting that these types of protest are coming from people with backgrounds in dance and performance, and that his gaze was directed towards a centre that has hosted many performances.
 So that to me is interesting.
 Going back to the idea of spectacle and spectatorship, here the spectacle is minimised, and apart from Gündüz’ primary action of being present, he is also looking: an observing witness who’s refusing to close his eyes to the injustice unfolding in front of him.
 So it is as if he is holding a vigil, literally watching over something, while being present with his body and being sentient.
-It is as if the more authoritarian and violent things grow and the grander nationalist ostentatiousness gets, the smaller and quieter resisting bodies1313TA: It is maybe and/and not and/or.
-The Women’s March on Washington was certainly not small nor quiet.
-Though if you return to Turkey and the peace petition that was signed by academicians in Turkey and outside like Noam Chomsky is an example of quiet. become with their movement and gesture reduced.
+It is as if the more authoritarian and violent things grow and the grander nationalist ostentatiousness gets, the smaller and quieter resisting bodies13 become with their movement and gesture reduced.
 In Gündüz’ insistence on corporeal presence there is also an ominous warning, namely that this presence in a repressive regime is exceptionally vulnerable and could disappear and turn into an absence in a split second.